If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|

-Bass | Most anglers target the deeper water along the points and other off shore structure.
+Bass | Bass bite is fair, but unpredictable.
+Some anglers are getting bites while others are struggling to find fish.
+Most anglers target the deeper water along the points and other off shore structure.
+Weather is starting to warm and the fish should be feeding shallow soon.
 10-20 ft of water should be a productive depth to get a bite.
-Alabama-rigs, suspending jerkbaits, small Texas-rigs, and shakeyheads are typically the most productive lures. |
+Alabama-rigs, rattletraps, suspending jerkbaits, small Texas-rigs, and shakeyheads are typically the most productive lures. |

-Crappie | For crappie, look for the deep, off shore brush tops in 10 – 20 ft. of water to hold fish.
+Crappie | For crappie, the bite is picking up.
+Look for the deep, off shore brush tops in 10 – 20 ft. of water to hold fish.
+They can come up more shallow with warm water temperatures.
 Jigs and/or minnows will both produce some bites, but one may out produce the other on any given day, depending on conditions. |

-Bream | Bream bite is slow still.
+Bream | Bream bite is slow still, but should be picking up in the near future.
 Try tight lining red worms or meal worms 10 - 15 ft. of water.
 The most productive areas are along the dam and just out from the fishing piers, or anywhere with structure. |

 Catfish | The catfish bite is slow and there are no recent reports from anglers.
 Target drop-offs and deeper shoreline cover like laydowns with tight lined liver and/or night crawlers.
 The afternoon hours will be the best time to go, especially on sunny days and the water starts warming up. |